-Lawsuit Alleges Onglyza and Kombiglyze XR Hid Health Risks
+Lawsuit Alleges Onglyza and Kombiglyze Hid Health Risks

 Sanders Phillips Grossman took the case to the US District Court